 What is an NDA for a Software Development Company?

-Non-Disclosure Agreement (NDA), in its simplest form, is a legal contract that outlines the terms and conditions of sharing confidential information.
+What does NDA stand for?
+It stands for Non-Disclosure Agreement, a legal contract that outlines the terms and conditions of sharing confidential information.
 Such document ensures that anyone you disclose your software idea or project details to must keep them a secret.

 We want to provide you with essentials, insights, and expert advice needed to craft your NDA for a software development company and navigate it with ease.